 Tamiko:This day is all about giving credit to those overlooked.
 I think we should support and acknowledge mothers and fathers raising children to accomplish what our ancestors could not dream of.

 John: I do not focus so much on the popular names of folks seen in the news or big social media platforms.
-I am most proud of the mom, dads, and young members of people of African descent who strive each day to make a difference to their families and communities by providing resources and example from what they do every day.
+I am most proud of the moms, dads, and young people of African descent who strive each day to make a difference to their families and communities by providing resources and examples from what they do every day.

 Laura: Are there certain initiatives that you are working on with ZAD members and allies to help ensure the (often untold) stories of people of African descent are shared with the world?